kriserickson/aging-coder/src/posts/2025-06-28-experiments-in-supervised-learning-part-4.md

 To make this work efficiently, we need to refactor how we use `predict.py` and the `extract_structured_data` function.
 Rather than reloading the model for every request (which would quickly bog down our web service), we'll load the model once at startup and reuse it for each incoming request.
-Also, instead of reading HTML files from disk within our prediction code, we'll pass in the HTML text directly—giving our service the flexibility to accept any HTML input it receives.
+Also, instead of reading HTML files from the disk within our prediction code, we'll pass in the HTML text directly—giving our service the flexibility to accept any HTML input it receives.